Antonee Robinson: Loan to Bolton Wanderers

 On August 4, 2017, it was announced that Antonee Robinson had signed on loan with Bolton Wanderers until January 2018.

 Five days after joining the club, on August 9, 2017, he made his debut in a 2–1 League Cup win at Crewe Alexandra.
 Two weeks later, on August 22, 2017, he set up a goal for Jem Karacan to score the club's third goal in a 3–2 win over Sheffield Wednesday in the League Cup.
 He made his league debut for the side on September 9, 2017, in a 3–0 loss against Middlesbrough, playing the full 90 minutes.
 Robinson then established himself in the left-back position, beating out competition from Andrew Taylor.
 It was announced on January 5, 2018, that Robinson had agreed to stay at Bolton for the remainder of the season.

 Wigan Athletic

 On July 15, 2019, Robinson joined Wigan Athletic on a permanent three-year contract.
 He made his debut for Wigan against Rotherham United and scored his first goal for the club in a 2–2 draw at Millwall on November 26, 2019.

-After impressing for Wigan in the EFL Championship as one of the league's top left backs, Robinson was set to sign with Serie A side A.C.
-Milan for $13 million before the transfer deadline of January 31, 2020.
+After impressing for Wigan in the EFL Championship as one of the league's top left backs, Robinson was set to sign with Serie A side AC Milan for US$13 million before the transfer deadline of January 31, 2020.
 However, the deal fell through when Robinson's medical examination at Milan revealed a heart rhythm irregularity for which further testing could not be completed before the deadline, and for which he would undergo an ablation procedure as treatment.